SHNecro/ShanghaiJAR/README.md

 - **0.70+**: Additional requests to implement bosses that have some teased chip art
 - eventually: netplay

-#### In Progress (as of 4/06/20):
+#### In Progress (as of 5/24/20):
-- Continued implementation of postgame area, effects as needed (effects and sprites took longer than expected, current circumstances have not helped)
+- Postgame area special doors
+- Second half of first postgame area, planning barriers, etc.
 - Planning of rewards, barriers, BMDs
 - Planning of battle enhancements (new PAs, chips, etc.)